eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 granting permission, the Relying Party Instance sends a presentation request compliant with the OpenID4VP specification to the browser via the Digital Credentials API.
-The browser, working in tandem with the device's operating system (OS), forwards the request to the Wallet Unit using the WI-platform API.
+The browser, working in tandem with the device's operating system (OS), forwards the request to the Wallet Unit using the Wallet Instance-platform API.
 If the device hosts multiple Wallet Units, the browser and OS will determine which Wallet Unit should handle the request.
 This decision may involve consulting the User.